doitintl/iris3/README.md

 Iris automatically assigns labels to Google Cloud resources for manageability and easier billing reporting.

+## Iris3 vs Iris

+This is a complete rewrite of [Iris](https://github.com/doitintl/iris), replatforming it to AppEngine Python 3, adding functionality, and fixing bugs.
+Change logs [below](#change-log).

+## What it does for you
-Each resource in Google Cloud in the GCP organization will get n automatically generated labels with a key like `iris_name`, `iris_region`, `iris_zone`, `iris_zone`, and the relevant value.
+Each resource in Google Cloud in the GCP organization will get in automatically generated labels with a key like `iris_name`, `iris_region`, `iris_zone`, `iris_zone`, and the relevant value.
 For example, a Google Compute Engine instance would get labels like with [iris_name:nginx], [iris_region:us-central1] and [iris_zone:us-central1-a].

+# When it does it
 Iris does this in two ways:
 * On the creation event, by listening to Operations (Stackdriver) Logs.
 * On schedule, using a cron job, now scheduled to run every 12 hours.
 (See `cron.yaml`.)
 Some types